Our Generation Media was birthed in 2010 by Sinem Saban and her husband Damien Curtis whilst making their award winning documentary, Our Generation.

 Director / Writer / Producer / Educator

-Sinem has had a life-long passion for social justice stemming from her Year 9 Legal Studies class.
-She holds a BA in Media Studies, Legal Studies and Aboriginal Studies and a Teaching Certification from Darwin University.
+Sinem has had a life-long passion for social justice stemming from her Year 9 Legal Studies class when she was first taught about Black Deaths in Custody.
+She holds a BA in Media Studies, Legal Studies and Aboriginal Studies and a High School Teaching Certification from Darwin University.
 After several years teaching in the mainstream system, she travelled to N.E Arnhem Land to teach in Aboriginal community schools, which is where her passion for Indigenous rights was reinforced.